 Example 4: Accrued Revenue from Services Rendered

-A consulting firm completes a $5,000 project in December but will receive payment in January.
+Scenario: A consulting firm completes a $5,000 project in December, but the client will pay in January.

 Journal Entry (December 31st):